cobbler/cobbler.github.io/manuals/2.8.0/3/3/2_-_Complete_Settings_List.md

 #### Description:

 If enabled, Cobbler will restart the xinetd daemon during a "cobbler sync" and after all configuration files have been generated.

-Please refer to the {% linkup title:"Managing TFTP" extrameta:2.8.0 %} section for more details.
+Please refer to the [Managing TFTP]({% link manuals/2.8.0/3/4/4_-_Managing_TFTP.md %}) section for more details.

 ### run_install_triggers
 * **type:** Boolean